pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

 <svg title='Live View results filtered by the specified namespace.' src='pxl-scripts/first-vis-spec-6.png'/>

+> Note: The asterisk (`*`) next to the `namespace` variable denotes that it is a  _required_ variable..

 ## Conclusion

-Congrats, you just wrote your first `Vis Spec` to accompany your `PxL Script`!
-Tables aren't all that exciting, but now that you know how a `Vis Spec` works, you can learn how to visualize your data in more interesting ways.

-In [Tutorial #4](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-4) we will add a Timeseries chart to our Live View.
+Congratulations, you wrote your first `Vis Spec` to accompany your `PxL Script`!

+Tables aren't all that exciting, but now that you know how a `Vis Spec` works you can learn how to visualize your data in more interesting ways.
+In [Tutorial #4](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-4) we'll add a timeseries chart to our Live View.